vitalab/vitalab.github.io/article/_posts/2022-06-16-What_Matters_Robot_Manipulation.md

 - Current offline reinforcement learning (RL) datasets were conceived from RL agents transitions
 - Learning from human demonstrations does not work with current state-of-the-art offline RL algorithms
-- Temporality helps when learning from human datasets
+- Temporality (i.e. recurrent or future-predicting models) helps when learning from human datasets

 # Introduction